Eppo-exp/eppo-docs/docs/building-experiments/metrics/creating-metrics.md

 ### Retention

 Retention metrics measure the proportion of entities who have at least one fact value appear after a fixed number of days (X) from experiment assignment.
-For example, a 7-day retention metric on the website visits fact might measure the proportion of users who rvisit a website at least 7 days after being assigned to the experiment.
+For example, a 7-day retention metric on the website visits fact might measure the proportion of users who visit a website at least 7 days after being assigned to the experiment.

 $\frac{\text{Sum of \{1 if a non-null fact value is present X days after the assignment time, else 0, for each unique entity\}}}{\text{Number of unique entities assigned}}$